lawsie/guizero/docs-src/docs/index.md

 If you can download and unzip a file, you can [install guizero](#easy-install) - **no special permissions or administrator rights are required**.

-If you have administrator rights and are connected to the internet, you can use [pip to install guizero](#install-using-pip).
+If you have administrator rights and are connected to the internet, you can use [pip to install or upgrade guizero](#install-using-pip) (recommended).

+Windows users can also use the [Windows MSI installer](#windows-msi-installer).

 ## Easy install